Hot weather can be uncomfortable and dangerous for dogs. Read our top ten ways to care for them in the heat and ensure

 7. Provide shady spots

 If your dog loves to play out in the garden, it’s important to ensure they have lots of shaded areas where they can relax away from the sun.

 Shade created by trees is better than a dog house as it allows air to circulate freely.
 Be aware of how the sun moves throughout the day to ensure your dog always has a shady spot to sit in.

-You could even set up a shaded, makeshift den with their water bowl, a damp towel to sit on and their favourite toys, to encourage them to keep out of the hot sun.
+You could even set up a shaded, makeshift den with their water bowl, a damp towel or cool mat to sit on and their favourite toys, to encourage them to keep out of the hot sun.

 8. Less exercise

-While it’s always important to ensure your dog gets plenty of exercise, you may need to reduce this slightly during warm weather.
+While it’s always important to ensure your dog gets plenty of exercise, you will need to reduce this slightly during warm weather.
 Too much physical exertion can cause your dog to quickly overheat and become dehydrated.

 Instead of running, walk with your dog and avoid exercise during the hottest parts of the day.
 Don’t forget to remind children to keep energetic games to a minimum during hot weather.